** Please note we have suspended our online appointment booking system**

-- Same day appointments are limited and can be allocated very quickly.
+- Same day appointments are limited and can be allocated very quickly from 8am each morning.

-- But, if you feel your problem needs medical attention that day, the receptionist will take a brief message and ask the duty doctor to call you back as soon as they can.
+- If our telephone appointments have been given out for the day and you feel your problem needs URGENT medical attention, the receptionist will take a brief message and ask the duty doctor to call you back as soon as they can.

 - This enables the doctor to assess if an emergency appointment is required, or if the problem can be effectively and safely managed at home with guidance from the doctor.